WhoopInc/supertest-as-promised/README.md

     align="right" valign="top" alt="Build Status">
 </a>

+**This project is deprecated!** As of v2.0.0, [SuperTest] has native support for promises. **Don't use SuperTest as Promised in new projects**;
+use SuperTest directly!

+If you're currently using SuperTest as Promised, here's how to switch to native SuperTest:

+   * SuperTest returns only ES6 promises.
+SuperTest as Promised, by contrast, returns [Bluebird] promises by default, or promise objects from a library of your choosing using [BYOP support](#byop-bring-your-own-promise).
+Every promise library worth its salt supports ES6 promise interop, though, so it should be a small matter to cast ES6 promises to your custom promise library's promises.
+Here's a simple SuperTest as Promised snippet that relies on the `.delay` method of Bluebird promises

+    ```js
+    var request = require("supertest-as-promised");

+    request(app)
+      .get("/kittens")
+      .expect(201)
+      .toPromise()
+      .delay(10)
+      .then(function (res) { /* ... */ })
+    ```

+    that can be trivially converted to use SuperTest 2.0 like so:

+    ```js
+    var request = require("supertest");
+    var BluebirdPromise = require("bluebird");

+    BluebirdPromise.resolve(
+      request(app)
+        .get("/kittens")
+        .expect(201))
+      .delay(10)
+      .then(function (res) { /* ... */ })
+    ```

+   * SuperTest does not ship a `.toPromise` method.
+You'll need to remove calls to this method.
+You were probably using `.toPromise` because you wanted a proper Promise object.
+     `YourPromiseLibrary.resolve(...)` will probably do the trick; see the example above.

+SuperTest as Promised will continue to receive bugfixes, but no new features.
+Cheers, folks!
+It's been a good two years.

+## Overview

 SuperTest as Promised supercharges [SuperTest] with a `then` method.

 Instead of layering callbacks on callbacks in your tests: